danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-tool-to-reduce-repetitive-work.md

 layout: '@layouts/BlogLayout.astro'
 title: 'Building a tool to reduce repetitive work'
 pubDate: 2024-07-04 19:47
-description: 'Walking through how I used programming to reduce the amount of repetitive work I have to do.'
+description: 'How I used programming to reduce the amount of repetitive work I have to do to a quarterly task.'
 ---

 - [Introduction](#introduction)